f4exb/sdrangel/Readme.md

 This plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) is installed in your system.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is always available in the list of devices as `SDRdaemonSource[0]` even if no physical device is connected.
+It is always available in the list of devices as `RemoteInput` even if no physical device is connected.

-<h2>SDRdaemon transmitter output</h2>
+<h2>Remote output</h2>

 Linux only.

-The [SDRdaemon sink output plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/sdrdaemonsink) is the client side of and instance of SDRangel running the Daemon Source channel plugin.
+The [Remote output plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/remoteoutput) is the client side of and instance of SDRangel running the Remote Source channel plugin.
 On the "Data" line you must specify the distant address and UDP port to which the plugin connects and samples from the SDRangel application will flow into the transmitter server (default is `127.0.0.1`port `9090`).
 The remote is entirely controlled by the REST API.
 On the "API" line you can specify the address and port at which the remote REST API listens.
 The API is pinged regularly to retrieve the status of the data blocks queue and allow rate control to stabilize the queue length.
 Therefore it is important to connect to the API properly (The status line must return "API OK" and the API label should be lit in green).

 The data blocks sent via UDP are protected against loss with a Cauchy MDS block erasure codec.
 This makes the transmission more robust in particular with WiFi links.

 This plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) IS installed in your system.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is always available in the list of devices as `SDRdaemonSink[0]` even if no physical device is connected.
+It is always available in the list of devices as `RemoteOutput` even if no physical device is connected.

 <h1>Channel plugins with special conditions</h1>